awsdocs/aws-parallelcluster-user-guide/doc_source/pre_post_install.md

 # Custom Bootstrap Actions<a name="pre_post_install"></a>

 AWS ParallelCluster can run arbitrary code either before \(pre\-install\) or after \(post\-install\) the main bootstrap action when the cluster is created\.
 In most cases, this code is stored in Amazon Simple Storage Service \(Amazon S3\) and accessed through an HTTPS connection\.
-The code is run as root and can be in any script language that is supported by the cluster OS\.
+The code is run as root and can be in any script language that's supported by the cluster OS\.
 Often the code is in *Bash* or *Python*\.

 Pre\-install actions are called before any cluster deployment bootstrap action is started, such as configuring NAT, Amazon Elastic Block Store \(Amazon EBS\) or the scheduler\.
 Some pre\-install actions include modifying storage, adding extra users, and adding packages\.